formR documentation

 Surveys are series of questions (or other items) that are created using simple spreadsheets/item tables (e.g. Excel).

-Survey item tables are just spreadsheets – and they can just as easily be shared, reused, recycled and collaboratively edited using e.g. Google Sheets.
+Survey item tables are just spreadsheets and they can just as easily be shared, reused, recycled and collaboratively edited using e.g. Google Sheets.

 Surveys can remain fairly simple: a bunch of items that belong together and that a participant can respond to in one sitting.
-For some people, simple surveys are all they need, but in formr a survey always has to be part of a (simple) run.
+For some people, simple surveys are all they need, but in formr a survey always has to be part of a (simple) run/study.

 Surveys can feature various items, allowing e.g. numeric, textual input, agreement on a Likert scale, geolocation and so on.

-For R-savvy personality psychologists, formr includes a few nice timesavers.
-Data import can be automated without any funny format business and items will be correctly typed according to the item table, not according to flawed heuristics.
+If you use R, formr includes a few nice timesavers in its R package on Github.
+Data import can be automated without any funny format business.
+Items will be correctly typed according to the item table, not according to flawed heuristics.
+You will also have item and value labels available in R.

 If you insert the placeholder {{login_code}}, it will be replaced by the participant's run session code, allowing you to link data later (but only if your external module picks this variable up!).